parasuramivln/PDC-support-web/software/veloxchem/general.md

 VeloxChem is a Python-based open source quantum chemistry software developed for the calculation of molecular properties and simulation of a variety of spectroscopies.
-For more information see: https://veloxchem.org/
+For more information see the [VeloxChem homepage](https://veloxchem.org/).

 ## How to use
 This is a release candidate of VeloxChem 1.0.
-For a list of features in VeloxChem, see
+For a list of features in VeloxChem, see the [VeloxChem homepage](https://veloxchem.org/).
-[VeloxChem homepage](https://veloxchem.org/).

-# Running VeloxChem
+## Running VeloxChem
 Here is an example of a job script
 ```
 #!/bin/bash